Doctor-trusted hair loss treatments

 • Your provider will give you exact guidelines, but typically, finasteride leaves the body quickly (that’s why it’s important to take it every day to maintain results).

-Maybe your buddy has a buddy who swears by adding dutasteride to finasteride.
-But generally speaking, finasteride and dutasteride shouldn’t be used together.
+Generally speaking, finasteride and dutasteride shouldn’t be used together.

-It’s possible your healthcare provider will approve the use of topical finasteride and oral dutasteride together, but we just don’t have enough research to know how the two interact.
+It’s possible your healthcare provider will approve the use of topical finasteride and oral dutasteride together.
+But we just don’t have enough research to know how the two interact.

-If your goal is to keep your hair — which we’ll go out on a limb and say it is — it’s understandable that any shake-up in your routine could make you worry about shedding and further hair loss.
+If your goal is to keep your hair — we’ll go out on a limb and say it probably is — it’s understandable that any shake-up in your routine could make you worry about shedding and further hair loss.

 Dutasteride shedding is possible but not super likely.

-As you know, high levels of DHT miniaturize the hair follicle and mess with the hair growth cycle.
+As you know, high levels of DHT shrink the hair follicle (miniaturization) and mess with the hair growth cycle.
 When there’s less DHT, hair follicles begin to work again.
 But before the healthy new hair growth cycle starts back up, the hair follicles need to shed the thinning or damaged hair.

 This can lead to shedding.

-The good news is that dutasteride shedding is temporary.
-But again, it’s unlikely that making the switch would actually cause this, especially if you start dutasteride within a few days of stopping finasteride.
+Dutasteride shedding is temporary.
+But again, it’s unlikely that making the switch from finasteride to dutasteride would actually cause this, especially if you start dutasteride within a few days of stopping finasteride.

-The other thing that could potentially cause shedding when switching from finasteride to dutasteride is less about the dutasteride itself and more about any other hair loss medications you may be stopping.
+The other thing that could potentially cause shedding when switching from finasteride to dutasteride is less about dutasteride itself and more about any other hair loss medications you may be stopping.

 Potential side effects of finasteride and dutasteride are usually mild and improve over time.
 They include:

-• Low libido
+• Low sex drive (libido)

 • Sexual or erectile dysfunction (ED)